codeflow2202/deskters/src/pages/index.md

   subtitle: ''
   bg: gray
   featureslist:
-  - title: Socially lazy?
-    content: Would you like to be surrounded by people who loves you without having the required skills?
-Do you find yourself connecting to social networks or chats just to realize you don't even have the guts to send a message?
-We got you covered.
-    image: "/images/undraw_pizza_sharing_wxop.svg"
-    actions:
-    - label: Try socially akward mode
-      url: ''
   - title: Randomly connect to up to 8 people
     content: Deskters connects you automatically to other users sharing their workstations!
     image: "/images/undraw_group_hangout_5gmq.svg"